 After a short delay the program will ask you for the name of your Text file and printer.
-If the current edit file is a Text file, it's name will be the default entry.
-If there is a printer assigned, it's name will also be listed.
+If there is a printer assigned, it's name will be listed.
 Enter the name of a Text file in RAM or on the second (or only) mass storage device.
 Also specify the printer.
 To "dry run" the file, that is, check it for number of pages, words or if you entered the commands correctly, type over the printer name with spaces and the program will read the file, any merge files, and all commands, but will not print it.
 You may specify a display, printer or other device as the printer.
-Please be sure that you use default AUTOLOOP assignments (such as ":P1") and that whatever device you specify can accept the data.
-This program will not allow you to specify a mass storage device as the printer, but makes no other restrictions.
+Please use default AUTOLOOP assignments (such as ":P1") and that the device you specify can accept the data.
 If you press CLR the default values will return to the display.
 Pressing any terminator key other than RTN will cause the computer to do a CATALL; the arrow keys will be active, enter a file name to terminate the CATALL.
+The catalog entry of files being read will be displayed as the program runs.